ForensicatorFiles/R.I.F.T./README.md

 python3 rift.py EXTRACTION.ZIP mobile.yara
 ```

-Alternatively you can install opt to not create and use a virtual environment.
+Alternatively you can install opt to not use a virtual environment but that is generally not recommended.

 In addition, you can install pyinstaller ans create an executable.